DinkoHristov/MovieStore_MVC/README.md

    dotnet run
    ```

-The application will be available at `https://localhost:5001` (or as specified in the launch settings).
+The application will be available at `https://localhost:7092` (or as specified in the launch settings).

 ### Database Setup

 To configure the database, follow these steps:

-1. Update the connection string in `appsettings.json` to match your database configuration.
+1. Add the connection string in the `appsettings.json` to match your database configuration.
 2. Run the following command to apply migrations:
    ```bash
    dotnet ef database update